 All marijuana users have their preferred method of consuming this versatile plant.
-Some are used to smoking and vaping, while others may use tinctures.
+Some are used to smoking and vaping, while others may use tinctures or weed pills.
 It all comes down to personal preference and in countries where weed is legal, dispensaries offer a variety of cannabis products that fit every taste.

 Whether you use medical marijuana, or you’re a recreational user, you might have heard about weed edibles and, given that you’re here, you’ve probably decided to try them.
 Edible forms of cannabis have been really popular in recent years, and getting the right dose is of vital importance, especially if you’re a first-time user.